by Gordon Harris

 - A Short History of Enclosure in Britain, The Land magazine

-- Puritan village; the formation of a new England town by Powell, Sumner Chilton, 1924-
+- Puritan village; the formation of a New England town by Powell, Sumner Chilton, 1924-

 - The story of Byfield, a New England parish by Ewell, John Louis, 1840-1910